GAN – Review

 In theory, the discriminator should reach optimality before the generator updates.
 Practically, training typically alternates between discriminator and generator updates, often simplifying to a 1:1 step ratio.

-Initially, the idea of the generator’s gradient saturating (becoming ineffective) was unclear.
-The authors point out that if the discriminator becomes too strong too early, the generator’s gradients become nearly zero because it consistently outputs samples easily identified as fake.
-Understanding this clarified the importance of balancing the discriminator and generator strengths.
+Initially, the idea of the generator’s gradient saturating, or becoming ineffective, was unclear.
+The authors point out that if the discriminator becomes too strong too early, the generator’s gradients become nearly zero because it consistently outputs samples that are easy to identify as fake.
+This clarified why balancing the discriminator and generator matters.

 Initially, calling the generator input “noise” felt unintuitive.
-Noise serves as a random seed or latent code that gets mapped to structured data, introducing randomness into an otherwise deterministic network and enabling continuous generation and interpolation in the latent space.
+Noise serves as a random seed or latent code that gets mapped to structured data.
+It introduces randomness into an otherwise deterministic network and enables continuous generation and interpolation in latent space.

-GANs achieve interpolation despite the absence of a clearly defined encoder (unlike VAEs).
-VAEs explicitly model latent spaces to allow interpolation, but GANs achieve this indirectly.
-Because the generator learns from the discriminator’s feedback rather than directly fitting discrete data points, it learns a continuous representation that supports meaningful interpolations, without explicitly modeling complicated distributions.
+GANs achieve interpolation despite the absence of a clearly defined encoder, unlike VAEs.
+VAEs explicitly model latent spaces to allow interpolation, but GANs do this indirectly.
+Because the generator learns from the discriminator’s feedback rather than directly fitting discrete data points, it learns a continuous representation that supports meaningful interpolation.

 The theoretical results, particularly the global optimality condition (pg = pdata), are straightforward.
 By defining an optimal discriminator, the proof shows a Jensen-Shannon divergence between the true and generated distributions.